AE9RB/basic-rust-games/README.md

 Millions of people learned to program with 101 BASIC Computer Games, BASIC Computer Games and More BASIC Computer Games.
 This collection of Rust games is a tribute to that era.
-It is also be a practical way to begin learning computer science or the Rust language.
+It is also a practical way to begin learning computer science or the Rust language.

 All of these games are console games.
 No mouse.
 No graphics.
 No distractions.